arin8/arin8.github.io/Sprint-Analysis/README.md

 - Projektarbete_IIG700_VT25_Arin_Rahim (SWE): The report presents the final analysis, where methods and results were discussed.

-- requirements.txt: Required Python packages for running the python script.
+- requirements.txt: Required Python packages for running the jupyter notebook.

 # Tools and libraries
 - Python 3.12.9